ONLINE ZOOM EVENT: October 9-10, 2021

 Panel: Publishing Poetry: This session is geared to poets and will focus on submitting poetry to literary journals and publishers.
 Join this panel to learn how you can find publishing opportunities for your work and maximize your chances of getting published.
 Panelists: Robbin Farr (River Heron Review), Henry Israeli (Saturnalia Books), Rebecca Olander (Perugia Press), Warren C. Longmire (Poet), Moderator: Courtney Bambrick

 Panel: Submitting to Magazines & Journals: This panel of editors will share their advice on how you can submit your work to literary magazines and journals to better your chances of getting published.
 They can answer any questions you have regarding reading fees, themed issues, writing contests, and more.
 The session is geared to short story writers and essayists.
-Panelists: Trish Rodriguez (Philadelphia Stories), Athena Dixon (Linden Avenue Literary Journal), Rae Pagliarulo (Hippocampus Magazine), more to be announced
+Panelists: Athena Dixon (Linden Avenue Literary Journal), Rae Pagliarulo (Hippocampus Magazine), Alexa Josaphouitch (Painted Bride Quarterly), Moderator: Trish Rodriguez

 Workshop: The Sensory Experience in Fiction: Enrich your writing by learning how to use taste, touch, smell, sight, and sound to write more vivid descriptions and add dimension to your characters in any genre.
 Arrive ready for this interactive workshop with a notebook and pen, a fruit or vegetable, a trinket, or a piece of memorabilia.
 Presenter: Rachel Kobin